ytka/ai-text-shaper/README.md

-# AITextShaper
+# ai-text-shaper

-AITextShaper is a tool designed to shape and transform text using OpenAI's GPT-4 model.
+ai-text-shaper is a tool designed to shape and transform text using OpenAI's GPT model.
 It provides functionalities to rewrite, generate, and print text based on given prompts and input files.

 ## Features